cinnData/MLearning/7. Logistic regression/README.md

 ### Logistic regression in scikit-learn

 The scikit-learn subpckage `linear_model`, already mentioned in these notes, provides various regression and classification estimator.
-As usual in scikit-learn, you instantiate the estimator, which, in this case, you pick in the class `LogisticRegression`.
-I use here the name `logclf` (my name, not a scikit-learn name):
+As usual in scikit-learn, we instantiate the estimator, which, in this case, we pick in the class `LogisticRegression`.

 `from sklearn.linear\under model import LogisticRegression`